 - Free smartphone apps using GPS to display local UVI include:

 - The angle of the sun: the higher the sun in the sky, the higher the UVI.
 This means that UVR levels vary with the time of the day and the time of year.

 - Latitude: the closer to equatorial regions, the higher the UVI.

 - Cloud cover: UVI is highest on a clear day, but even with cloud cover, UVI can be high.
 And with scattered cloud, it can be even higher if the sun is unobscured by clouds, because of reflection from cloud edges.

 - Altitude: the thinner atmosphere at higher altitudes means less UVR is absorbed.
 In clean air, UVI increases by about 5% per cent per km increase in altitude.
 In polluted areas, the gradient can be much greater.

 - Ozone: ozone absorbs some UVR that would otherwise reach the Earth's surface.
 Annual mean ozone amount is 300 DU.
 In NZ, ozone levels vary seasonally, with a maximum in spring of around 400 DU and a minimum in autumn of around 250 DU.
 Variations from day to day can exceed 10%.

-- Reflection: UVR is reflected by different surfaces, eg fresh snow can reflect as much as 80% of UVR, sand about 15% and sea foam about 25%.
+- Reflection: UVR is reflected by different surfaces; fresh snow can reflect as much as 80% of UVR, sand can reflect about 15%, and sea foam about 25%.